Frequently Asked Questions

 BASWA has developed a full line of products that are intended to extend the life of a BASWA System, in line with the goal of offering the most sustainable systems.
 The products range from prevention of damage to cleaning, to refreshing a finish.
 Learn more about these products here or watch them in action here.

-Warranties are available for BASWA Installations.
-Contact BASWA acoustic to learn more
+Warranties are available for BASWA system installations.
+Coverage terms are project-specific.
+Contact BASWA acoustic to discuss warranty terms for your project.

-What if a change in color is requested in the future?
+What happens if I want to change the color of my BASWA surface in the future?

 IF YOU HAVE A QUESTION THAT HAS NOT BEEN ANSWERED, PLEASE CONTACT US.